3 August 2017

 Now, it’s time for Australians to have their say on what’s missing.
 Is there a power ballad so awesome it needs to be preserved for eternity?
 A famous speech or radio program that’s been overlooked?
 With nominations for 2017 open until midnight on Sunday 13 August, this is your chance to do right by your favourite classics.

 Members of the public are invited to nominate up to three sounds for consideration.
 They can be popular songs, jingles, famous speeches, radio broadcasts or any other sound recordings.
 The only criteria for eligibility is that the recordings are Australian and more than 10 years old.
-The current list, which can be viewed here, even includes records of extinct Indigenous languages.
+The current list, which can be viewed here, even includes rare records of Indigenous languages.

 Fans of particular singers, bands or shows are encouraged to share their top picks and gather support on social media using the hashtag #SoundsOfAustralia.